 Breast Re-Augmentation | Pittsburgh, PA

-Secondary Breast Augmentation, or Breast Re-Augmentation, is surgery that is performed to either replace or remove a patient’s current implants.
+Secondary Breast Augmentation, or Breast Re-Augmentation, is a surgery that is performed to either replace or remove a patient’s current implants.
 The longer a woman has breast implants, the more likely she is to experience local complications which may be the result of any of the following issues:

 - Capsular contraction